My name is Tim. Only the FCC and my mother call me Timothy (and my mother only when she's mad at me ).

-I served 6 years in the Navy (1975-1981) as an Avionics Technician, working on Grumman E-2B Hawkeye Early Warning aircraft (VAW116) and got to play with all the radios I wanted (the E-2B had some great HF radios inside it).
+I served 6 years in the Navy (1975-1981) as an Avionics Technician, working on Grumman E-2B Hawkeye Early Warning aircraft (VAW116) and got to play with all the radios I wanted (the E-2B sported some great HF radios).
 The picture below , Spirit of '76, was taken by a good friend of mine of one of our aircraft.
-It made it into many newspapers, etc. When I was on shore, I was stationed at NAS Miramar in San Diego and spent one cruise each on the USS Forrestal and USS Nimitz in the Mediterranean.
+It made it into many newspapers, etc. When I was on shore, I was stationed at NAS Miramar in San Diego.
+While at sea I spent one eight month cruise each on the USS Forrestal and USS Nimitz in the Mediterranean.
 During that time I became close friends with several hams and they lit a fire under me to get my license.

 After I was discharged in 1981, I went to work for Sanders Associates (now part of BAE Systems) and I was able to teach myself basic programming.
 In my spare time armed with the knowledge I had, I wrote a program to send myself random code characters at varying speeds.
 In a few months I was copying code at 10 wpm at 100% so I decided it was time to take the plunge.